kirahowe/workshops/london_clojurians_april_2024/README.md

 # London Clojurians April 2024

-This is the source code from the London Clojurians deep dive on Clojure's data ecosystem, presented live on April 30, 2024.
+This is the source code from the London Clojurians deep dive on Clojure's data ecosystem, presented live online on April 30, 2024.

 ## Overview